JowoScript/JowoScript/README.md

 </div>
 </div>

-##### Don't invest anything to company or government until buy first because I haven't received any money at all from 2021 until now and kingdom technology environment not free too everything under my development until now
+##### Don't invest anything to company or government until buy my product first because I haven't received any money at all from 2021 until now and kingdom technology environment not free too everything under my development until now

 ### Muhammad Nurcahyo Pratomo Intro Small talk of Law (the law by law)
 <div>